Iceman research milestones

 The Iceman died in early summer(Prof. Dr. Klaus Oeggl, Institut für Botanik, Universität Innsbruck/Austria) Publication: Oeggl, K.: The significance of the Tyrolean Iceman for the Archaeobotany of Central Europe.
 In: Veget Hist Archaeobot (2009) 18:1-11

 Researchers identify blood cells and sequence the y-chromosomal DNA of the Iceman (paternal).
 Iceman’s stomach content is analyzed.
 The Iceman had dental pathologies.
-The Iceman was involved in seasonal transhumance.(Albert Zink (DNA), Marek Janko (blood), Frank Maixner (stomach), EURAC-Institute for mummies and the Iceman, laboratory for ancient DNA); Roger Seiler (teeth), Centre for Evolutionary Medicine (ZEM) Zurich; Wolfgang Müller (transhumance), Royal Holloway University of London.
+The Iceman was involved in seasonal transhumance.(Albert Zink (DNA), Marek Janko (blood), Frank Maixner (stomach), EURAC-Institute for Mummy Studies, Bolzano/Bozen (I), laboratory for ancient DNA); Roger Seiler (teeth), Centre for Evolutionary Medicine (ZEM) Zurich (CH); Wolfgang Müller (transhumance), Royal Holloway University of London (UK).
 All studies have been presented at the EURAC Iceman Congress in October, 20-22nd 2011 in Bolzano.
 Most of them are yet published in scientific journals, some of them also in the Yearbook of mummy studies 2014.

 "The Iceman’s genome is deciphered."